Marie successfully defended her PhD thesis. Congratulations!

 Oskar joined our group as a Master student.
 Welcome!

-Arthur joined our group as a Master student.
+Arthur and Jakob joined our group as Master students.
 Welcome!

 Alexander gave a presentation at "Nacht der Wissenschaft".